Claude Code + Sailop: Building Unique Frontends in Minutes

 }}>Feature description goes here.</p>

 </div>Same structure.
-Completely different visual fingerprint.
-The second version uses CSS custom properties, a serif display font, intentional spacing values, and custom easing curves.
-For a complete before/after walkthrough, see our Grade F to Grade A case study.
+Different visual fingerprint.
+The second version pulls CSS custom properties, a serif display face, off-grid spacing (--s-22 resolves to 22px, not a 4px multiple), and a slight-overshoot easing curve on transform.
+For the full teardown, see the Grade F to Grade A case study.

 Works With Cursor Too

-- Claude Code: Via skill command (
+- Claude Code: the

-/sailop) - Cursor: Via MCP server configuration
+/sailopskill command - Cursor: the MCP server config above

 Measuring the Difference

 Scan your frontend for AI patterns.
 Generate a unique design system.
-Ship code that looks intentional.
+Stop shipping the same blue gradient as everyone else.